RandomSoup/sack/readme.md

 let y = [ :3 ]
 ```

 Accessing data in lists can be accomplished in a few ways.
-You can itterate over a list:
+You can iterate over a list:
 ```
 let x = [ 1, 2, 3 ];